outofcoffee/imposter/docs/features_plugins.md

 ## Plugins

 Imposter uses plugins to control its behaviour and provide specialised mocks.
-You load one or more plugins.

 See the [Plugins](./plugins.md) documentation for a list of available and built-in plugins.